tdviet/fedcloudclient/docs/intro.rst

 ============

 **fedcloudclient** is a command-line client and high-level Python package for interaction with EGI Federated Cloud.
-This package is an extension of the `egicli <https://github.com/EGI-Foundation/egicli>`_ for Openstack commands.
+This package is an extension of the `egicli <https://github.com/EGI-Foundation/egicli>`_ for OpenStack commands.

-The aim here was to create a simple client which would allow users to perform the various Openstack operations in EGI Federated Cloud.
-Performing any Openstack command on any site requires only three options: site, VO and the command.
+The aim here was to create a simple client which would allow users to perform the various OpenStack operations in EGI Federated Cloud.
+Performing any OpenStack command on any site requires only three options: site, VO and the command.
 For example:

 * Listing images in fedcloud.egi.eu VO on CYFRONET-CLOUD site: